 - Take classes that will prepare you for the bar exam.
 It may sound too early to think about the bar exam, but trust me, your future self will thank you for making wise decisions in law school.
 This is especially the case if you are not a good test taker to begin with or if your state has a low bar exam passage rate.
 (Wondering what courses will prepare you for the bar exam?
 See this link.)

 - Run a marathon or join a gym, learn to cook healthy meals, or find some other way to take care of yourself.
 This may not sound like a law school bucket list item but law students frequently neglect their health in law school and making it a goal to keep it in mind throughout law school certainly is a worthy goal.

 - Do something different.
 Start a club.
 Start a charity.
 Start a business.
-One of my bar exam students got an interview for a job because she was passionate (and certified) in many areas of diamonds and worked at a jewelry store.
-A friend of mine got a job because he started a club for Native Americans when no other one existed at the law school.
-Even if doing something different doesn’t get you a job, it will be a cool life experience to hae.
+One of our bar exam students got an interview for a job because she was passionate (and certified) in many areas of diamonds and worked at a jewelry store.
+Another student got a job because he started a club for Native Americans when no other one existed at the law school.
+Even if doing something different doesn’t get you a job, it will be a cool life experience to have.

 Some students add more specific things to their law school bucket list (“work on the Innocence Project” “Study in Spain” “clerk for a judge”).
 Others add smaller goals or experiences they want to have (“survive being called on in class”).
 Your law school bucket list may change over time and that is okay.
 It is not static.
 But it is a nice list to compile and to help you think about your priorities as you start your journey.

 Our admissions experts offer exceptional assistance to students as they prepare for the law school application process.
 You can read about our various pre-law options here.

 New: We are excited to offer a FREE on-demand law school prep course, designed by a #1 law student.
 Please sign up for our free law school prep course here!